MiqueiasDevGames/Godot-SplashScreen-Android-12/README.md

 # Godot-SplashScreen-Android-12
 An excellent SplashScreen that works for android versions before and after Android 12

-#Splash Screen Godot Android Solution
+# Splash Screen Godot Android Solution

-- First go to android/build/src/com/godot/game and paste there GodotApp.java and PluginSplashScreen.java from the src folder of this project.
+- First go to android/build/src/com/godot/game and paste there GodotApp.java and PluginSplashScreen.java from the Android/src folder of this project.

 - Now go to AndroidManifest.xml in android/build/ and delete `android:theme="@style/GodotAppSplashTheme"` from
 <activity android:name=".GodotApp"